 - Quality measurement and reporting

-Alex Bohl specializes in supporting and deploying data science solutions in the areas of predictive analytics, natural language processing, and interactive applications to a variety of federal, state, and nongovernment clients.
-He has particular expertise with bundled payments implementation and monitoring; hospital- and area-level quality indicators; Medicaid long-term services and supports; quality measure risk adjustment, smoothing, and compositing; federal pay-for-performance programs; and Medicare and Medicaid claims and encounter data.
-As director of data science, Bohl is responsible for overseeing staff, solutions, and standards on projects, proposals, and business development efforts relating to data science and statistical approaches.
+Alex Bohl specializes in supporting and deploying data science solutions involving machine learning, health services research, and data operations for a variety of federal, state, and nongovernment clients.
+He has particular expertise with bundled payments implementation and monitoring; hospital- and area-level quality indicators; administrative data terminologies and value sets; quality measure risk adjustment, smoothing, and compositing; federal pay-for-performance programs; and the acquisition of Medicare and Medicaid claims and encounter data.
+As director of data innovation, Bohl is responsible for incubating data science solutions and overseeing strategic data acquisition to meet the complex analytic challenges faced by our clients.

 Before joining Mathematica in 2011, Bohl worked on projects related to quality and process improvement at hospitals, ambulatory surgical centers, health systems, and nursing homes.
-He has a background in industrial and systems engineering, and he holds a Ph.D. in health services from the University of Washington, with a dissertation focused on the economic impact of population health strategies that include fall prevention targeting older adults.
+He has a background in industrial and systems engineering.
+Bohl holds a Ph.D. in health services from the University of Washington, with a dissertation focused on the economic impact of clinical and community-based strategies to prevent fall-related injuries in Medicare populations.

 Mathematica Team Named Finalist in Stage 1 of CMS Artificial Intelligence Health Outcomes Challenge